opencord/voltha-docs/testing/certification.rst

   to maintain the created tests.

-Finally a brief Description of the device and a point of contact need to be sent to `Michelle Roth @ ONF <mroth@linuxfoundation.org>`_ to be showcased in the `marketplace <https://opennetworking.org/marketplace/?_product_project=voltha>`_ after successful verification.
+Finally a brief Description of the device and a point of contact need to be sent to `Michelle Roth @ LF BB <mroth@linuxfoundation.org>`_ to be showcased in the `marketplace <https://lfbroadband.org/marketplace/?_product_project=voltha>`_ after successful verification.

 Once all these steps are completed the product will be certified for the next release of VOLTHA.
 Let's describe each phase in detail.

 Vendor's premises Testing
 -------------------------
-The first step is for the vendor to guarantee that the OLT or the ONU are VOLTHA compatible is complying got ONF's automated sanity test.
+The first step is for the vendor to guarantee that the OLT or the ONU are VOLTHA compatible is complying got LF BB's automated sanity test.
 To do so we suggest setting up a HW test pod according as described in the `physical setup guide <https://docs.voltha.org/master/overview/lab_setup.html>`_.